 Jacqueline Kennedy gave birth to three children.
 The youngest, Patrick, died two days after birth in August 1963.
 The other Kennedy children:

 Richest Kid: Caroline Kennedy

-Tragically, John Jr., his wife and her sister died in July 1999, when the small plane he was flying crashed off the coast of Martha’s Vineyard.
-He was just 38 years old at the time of his death.
+Tragically, John Jr., his wife and his wife’s sister died in July 1999, when the small plane he was piloting crashed off the coast of Martha’s Vineyard, Massachusetts.
+He was 38 at the time of his death.

-Caroline has been married to Edwin Schlossberg since 1986.
+Caroline Kennedy is a lawyer and author, and she served as the U.S. ambassador to Japan for three years in the mid-2010s.
+She has been married to Edwin Schlossberg since 1986.
 The couple has three children.

 - 44 Ways To Trim Your Living Expenses During the Coronavirus Quarantine

 - 94 Money-Making Skills You Can Learn in Less Than a Year

 - 24 Ways To Maximize Your Paycheck This Year